devilry/devilry-django/not_for_deploy/docs/sysadmin/migrationguides/migrate-from-5.3.1-to-5.4.0rc1.rst

 - WCAG: Fix some links not being interpreted as links.
 - WCAG: Add label to empty (default) filter-values.
 - WCAG: HTML-lang attribute uses the selected language.
+- WCAG: Fileuploader has been updated for better accessibility.
 - django-allauth: Update to version 0.48, and signup is not supported, so this is bypassed (automatic redirect to proxy-view introduced in 0.47).
+- Comment-editor: Replaced Ace-editor with custom editor to ensure more flexibility in regards to accessibility and future features.
+- Comment-editor: Support preview of Markdown.
+- Comment-editor: Overview page of supported Markdown.
+- Various text-fixes and translations.

 Backup database and files